RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Science/Phenomena/Oceanic Circulation.md

 title: Oceanic Circulation
 enableToc: true
 tags:
-  - topic:science/phenomenon
+  - topic/science/phenomenon
-  - status:complete
+  - status/complete
-  - future:update
+  - future/update
-  - has:image
+  - has/image
 ---

 Oceanic circulation is the physical process by which the water of the [[Encyclopedia Mysenvaria/Geography/Natural Features/Plane|Plane's]] oceans circulates.
 Oceanic circulation across the Plane is driven by [[Encyclopedia Mysenvaria/Science/Models/Atmospheric Circulation|atmospheric circulation]], ocean density, and temperature.
 Oceanic circulation plays a particularly key role in the Plane's [[Encyclopedia Mysenvaria/Science/Phenomena/Weather|weather]], maintaining the distribution of the Plane's heat.